 Scala is a multi-paradigm programming language.
 It supports both object-oriented and functional programming features, so we can take the best of both worlds for our applications.
 The main features of functional programming are as follows:

 - Higher order functions.

 - Non-strict evaluation.

 - Use of recursion.

 Among these four, I would highlight the use of pure functions (functions that for the same input will always give the same output), which will provide our code with superior cleanliness by improving code testing.
-Finally, if we talk about future projection, we are already making the jump from on-premise a cloud.
-My view is that we will have hybrid architectures with clear tendencies towards microsystems and serverless on demand.
+Finally, if we talk about the state of the art of data in its future projection, we are already making the leap of on-premise a cloud.
+My view is that we will have hybrid architectures with clear trends towards microsystems and serverless on demand.